x-tabdeveloping/turftopic/papers/topeax/main.typ

 == Perplexity

 Metrics of quality and number of topics across perplexity values can are displayed on @perplexity_robustness.
 Topeax converges very early on the number of topics with perplexity, and remains stable from `perplexity=5`, while converges at around `perplexity=30` for quality metrics.
-It is reasonable to conclude that 50 is a reasonable recommendation and default value.
+It is reasonable to conclude that 50 is a good default value.
 Meanwhile, BERTopic converges at around `perplexity=50`, and has the lowest performance on all metrics.
-Top2Vec does not seem to converge at all for the values of perplexity tested, and is most unstable.
+Top2Vec does not seem to converge at all in this range, and is most unstable.
 It does seem to improve with larger values of the hyperparameter.
-Keep in mind, that while BERTopic and Top2Vec improve with higher values, their default is set at `perplexity=15`, which, in light of these evaluations, seems rather unreasonable.
+Keep in mind, that while BERTopic and Top2Vec improve with higher values, their default is set at `perplexity=15`, which, in light of these evaluations, is suboptimal.

 #figure(